Dynatrace-APAC/dynatrace-apac.github.io/workshops/advanced-observability.md

 ### Lab Setup
 The following steps are used for this lab:
 - Sample Application
-    * Sample App is based on [easyTravel Docker](https://github.com/Dynatrace/easyTravel-Docker)
+    * Sample App is based on [easyTravel](https://community.dynatrace.com/community/display/DL/easyTravel)
-    * Follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create the application that will be used throughout this workshop.

 ### What You’ll Learn
 - Install OneAgent using Ansible CLI